Suicide among males - An XY collection

 • Another study finds that men who endorse traditional masculinity, especially self-reliance, are more likely to have suicidal thoughts (Pirkis et al. 2017).
 In an Australian study among 13,884 men, after controlling for other key predictors of suicidal thinking, one characteristic of dominant masculinity – self-reliance – stood out as a risk factor for suicidal thinking.

 • A study among young Irish men found they experienced high levels of emotional pain but had problems identifying symptoms and disclosing distress.
-Prevailing norms of masculinity discouraged disclosing distress and seeking help.
-So they opted for suicide (Cleary, 2012).
+Prevailing norms of masculinity discouraged disclosing distress and seeking help, so they opted for suicide (Cleary, 2012).

 • In an Australian survey of 1,000 men aged 18 to 30, the ‘Man Box’ survey, young men with higher levels of conformity to stereotypical masculine norms were twice as likely as other young men to have considered suicide.
 They were more likely to report symptoms associated with poor mental health such as reporting ‘feeling down, depresssed, or hopeless’, and twice as likely to report having thoughts of suicide in the past two weeks (The Men’s Project & Flood, 2018, pp. 26-27).